Aadv1k/gdoc.vim/README.md

-This accesses the document associated with that particular filename using `.gdoc`, it then formats a request that first clears the entire document, and writes your current file contents.
+This accesses the document associated with that particular filename using `.gdoc`, it then formats a request that first clears the entire document, and writes your current file contents in it.

 ### `:Gdoc rm`